Abbott-Action Sustainability Management

 - Corrugated is the single most recycled packaging material

-- Results in reduced materials and lowered production costs
+- Our sustainable practices results in reduced materials and lowered production costs

 - Corrugated packaging is lightweight for low-cost shipping

 - Conserving, reducing, and reusing water is involved throughout our entire production process

 - Our stringent recovery goals minimize waste

 When Abbott-Action relocated its corrugated packaging manufacturing facility manufacturing facility in 2013 from Canton, Massachusetts to Attleboro, Massachusetts – a facility built in the late 1960’s – we understood renovations would be necessary.
 However, from planning through production, we were insistent that a keen focus be kept on sustainability.
 In a short time, we have made enormous strides in reducing our carbon footprint, eliminating a significant number of greenhouse gasses as well as overall waste.